CONTENTS | UP | DARK | HOME

 8. This makes it difficult to increase circulation and end the recession.

 9. By contrast, demurrage currency would encourage people to keep commerce going during recessions, unlike inflation.
+If money continues to lose purchasing power (even at a slow rate), then people will use it sooner rather than later.

 There are other differences as well: